pdl30/pychiptools/README.md

 - pychip_peak_anno.py -> Peak annotation using chipseqanno, homer and also a custom annotation
 - pychip_motifs.py -> Denovo motif discovery implemented using MEME and HOMER.
 Also motif search using FIMO
 - pychip_diff_bind.py -> Differential binding implemented using a variety of programs.
+- pychip_download.py -> Tool for downloading samples from GEO